AnggaR96s/Reforestation/README.md

-## My friend said to me: "What rhymes with orange" I said: "no it doesn't"
+## Why was the picture sent to prison?
+It was framed.